jcurran1289/PP4-Clinicaltrials/README.md

 - Site images were found at : https://unsplash.com/s/photos/html

 ## Acknowledgments
-- I  had help from my amazing mentor Malia.
+- I  had help from my amazing mentor Malia...amazing is an understatement!